 Practical steps toward participation

 It may not be possible to totally restructure our assemblies all at once.
 If, for no other reason, expectations will prevent it.
 People need time and teaching before they get used to the idea of participating.
 It won’t happen overnight.
 Some will never be comfortable with all I’m suggesting.
-Even in the congregation where I used serve as an Elder, we were not able to achieve the level of participation I would have liked to see.
+Even in the congregation where I serve, we have not been able to achieve the level of participation I would like to see.
 It’s a difficult problem.
 But there are some things which can help move things in the right direction.

 There’s one area where it should be fairly easy to increase participation.
 In the tradition from which I come, the Lord’s Supper (Communion, or the Eucharist) is celebrated each Sunday.
 It is preceded by a short meditation.
 Ask different men in the congregation to prepare and present these meditations.